Back to Courses

 Showing results 21-30 of 99

-By the end of this project, you will learn about the concept of document scaling in textual analysis in R. You will know how to load and pre-process a data set of text documents by converting the data set into a corpus and document feature matrix.
-You will know how to run an unsupervised document scaling model and explore and plot the scaling outcome.
+By the end of this project, you will learn about the concept of document similarity in textual analysis in R. You will know how to load and pre-process a data set of text documents by converting the data set into a corpus and document feature matrix.
+You will know how to calculate the cosine similarity between documents and explore and plot the output of your calculation.

 Introduction to Financial Engineering and Risk Management